Jay Gruden: Jacksonville Jaguars

 On January 22, 2020, Gruden was hired by the Jacksonville Jaguars as their offensive coordinator under head coach Doug Marrone.
 Alongside Doug Marrone and the rest of the team's coaches, he was let go following the season after the team finished with a franchise-worst 1–15 record.

 Los Angeles Rams

-Gruden was hired as an offensive consultant for the Los Angeles Rams in 2022.
+Gruden worked as an offensive consultant with the Los Angeles Rams in 2022.